 This map provides an overview of CLT activity in England and Wales with green highlighting completed schemes, and orange showing those in development.
 Getting to see at a completed CLT is a great way to get inspiration for a scheme of your own.
-There are now almost 290 CLTs in England and Wales, and they have completed 826 affordable homes!
-There are an estimated 5800 homes in the pipeline, so there is a lot of great work to get involved in across the country.
+There are 253 Community Land Trusts in England and Wales, and including new groups forming the number is over 300.
+There are 935 CLT homes and an estimated 5000 more in the pipeline, so there is a lot of great work to get involved in across the country!

 Don’t see your organization on this map?
 Have you recently completed your project and want to update your status?
 Contact us here and we’ll make sure your information on this map is as up-to-date as possible.

 Find out more about some of the CLTs you see on the map below!

 Above Derwent CLT was established in 2016, aiming to provide homes for young people and families priced out of their village in the heart of the Lake District.
 They hope to help people who work in the area, but cannot afford to live there.
 They're currently looking at two potential sites.

 Angmering CLT has been in existence since 2013 and is currently forming itself into a Community Benefit society.
 Angmering Parish Council is sponsoring the CLT and guiding it through its early stages of formation.
 The CLT hopes to focus on providing affordable housing within the parish and aims to provide community facilities in the future.